-When a person is diagnosed with cancer, they are considered a "survivor" at the time of diagnosis until the end of life.
+When a person is diagnosed with cancer, he or she is considered a survivor at the time of diagnosis until the end of life.
 After a cancer diagnosis, some people feel empowered by the word "survivor," and use it to describe themselves.
 Some people may not feel comfortable using the word until after treatment ends.
 Others may prefer to use different words.
 You and your child may each have different feelings about using the word.
 The different opinions and feelings people have about using the term "survivor" are all valid.
 You may encounter the term used in different ways.